veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 The SMask key in XObject dictionaries specifies a subsidiary image XObject defining a soft-mask image to be used as a source of mask shape or mask opacity values in the PDF transparent imaging model.

-This provision anlong with Rules 6.4-1 and 6.4.3 to 6.4-6 prohibits the use of transparency within a conforming PDF/A-1 document.
+This provision, along with Rules 6.4-1 and 6.4-3 to 6.4-6, prohibits the use of transparency within a conforming PDF/A-1 document.

 * Object type: `PDXObject`
 * Test condition: `SMask_size == 0`
 * Specification: ISO 19005-1:2005
 * Levels: A, B
 * Additional references:
   * ISO19005-1:2005/Cor.2:2011, 6.4

-## Rule 6.4-3
+## Rule <a name="6.4-3"></a>6.4-3

 ### Requirement